 Temples of Angkor

 Angkor Wat is what most visitors arrive to Cambodia to see.
 It is spectacular and worthy of making a visit to the country just to see them, but there is so much more as well.
 During our time visiting the temples around Angkor, what we fell in love with more than the spectacular scenery were the people.
 The local Cambodian people were always full of smiles and such a joy to photograph.
 They were just as curious about us as we were about them.
 Often the language barrier allowed us only snippets of conversation, but just seeing their expressive smiles and feeling a genuine welcome was enough for us to fall in love.
+These are just some of the amazing temples in Southeast Asia that should be on your must visit list.

 If You Enjoyed This Post, Sign Up To Receive Posts By Email or…